|

 Laments also includes an afterword on theology and theodicy in Eikhah and on ecological meanings of Tisha B'Av.

-The 2023 version includes a "wrapper" (the outside two pages that go around the translation) with some prayers, kinot, and reflections about both the Earth and climate disruption, and about the state of Israel.
-For just this wrapper, click for booklet format or for handout format.
+WRAPPER!
+For the past few years, I have been adding a two-page wrapper (the outside two pages that go around the translation), made specifically for each year and its issues.
+The 2024 version is three pages and includes several poems and kinot about October 7 and about the war in Gaza, along with reflections and kinot form previous years about both the Earth and climate disruption, and about the state of Israel, and a prayer for democracy.
+Click for booklet format or for handout format.
 If the politics fits you, great.
 If not, you can substitute this version of the wrapper with just verses from Eli Tsiyon and a prayer for democracy.
 You can also download a kinah for the Earth titled "For these we weep" separately here.

 Versions of Laments for zoom: